equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

 Refreshing credentials for a service principal is usually a four step process for most components:
 1. Refresh secret (..."password") in Azure AD
-1. Update credentials in key vault in a reusable format (see [`template-credentials.json`](./template-credentials.json))
+1. Update credentials in the main key vault in a reusable format (see [`template-credentials.json`](./template-credentials.json)).
+This is the vault consumed by External Secrets in radix-flux.
-1. Update the credentials for the component that use this SP in the cluster
-   This process should be an automated process specific to each component,
-   - Read the credentials from key vault,
-   - Reformat them to how ever the component wants them using a template and...
-   - Upload them as a k8s secret into the cluster
+1. External Secrets reads credentials from key vault and updates Kubernetes secrets automatically for configured `ExternalSecret` resources
-1. Restart the component pods to force it to read the updated k8s secret(s)
+1. Restart component pods only if the component does not hot-reload updated credentials

 Keep in mind the following: